Clark-Whitehead/asklana/README.md

-# This will replace https://LanaAi.com with a React version
+# This repo will replace https://LanaAi.com with a React version

 ## To Run